 Hopefully, the information in this article encourages you to invest in your home.
 Not only will the right home improvements contribute to more pleasant living quarters, but they can also entice prospective buyers.
 When it’s time to sell your house, the upgrades listed in this article can help you achieve a nice profit.

 What do you think?
 Have you funded any home improvements using your income or a loan?
+Do you have experience using a home improvement shopping site like Porch.com?
 Please share your experience in the comments section below.